-Tesla’s low-profile solar energy panels blend in with your rooftop
+Tesla's first solar roof is installed and fully functional

 Tesla’s strategy in building a mega company around the concept of renewable energy has been in improving each of the component parts technically and aesthetically with a constant emphasis on cost efficiency.
 Tesla’s focus on aesthetics for solar panels plays well with what had previously been ugly, cumbersome solar boxes.
 The masterful aspect of the new panels is they not only look better than older models, they are also designed to ease and speed up installation.

 Tesla wants to add solar energy harvesting to every home.
-The vision includes Tesla solar roofs announced last fall for new or replacement roofs and the low-profile panels for roofs that don’t need replacement to collect the sun’s energy.
+The vision includes Tesla solar roofs announced in the fall of 2016 for new or replacement roofs and these low-profile panels for roofs that don’t need replacement to collect the sun’s energy.
 The further extension of the energy vision is connecting a Tesla Powerwall in every home to store the energy harvested by the solar roofs or panels.
+Thus far, that vision appears to be coming to fruition.

+Updated on April 4: The first Tesla solar panel roofs have been installed and are working.